envicutor/drafts/flow.rst

   - Store that Submission object in SubmissionStore
   - Send a message to the SubmissionStore containing the submission id
+  - Return the submission id to the client

 - Worker